ninjaaron/replacing-bash-scripting-with-python/README.rst

 may not be experienced with regex.)

 This section is for people who know how to use programs like ``sed``, ``grep`` and ``awk`` and wish to get similar results in Python.
-One thing is that writing simple text filters in Python will never be as elegant as it is in Perl, since Perl was more or less created to be like a super-powered version of the ``sh`` + ``awk`` + ``sed``.
+I admit that writing simple text filters in Python will never be as elegant as it is in Perl, since Perl was more or less created to be like a super-powered version of the ``sh`` + ``awk`` + ``sed``.
 The same thing can sort of be said of ``awk``, the original text-filtering language on Unix.
 The main reason to use Python for these tasks is that the project is going to scale a lot more easily when you want to do something a bit more complex.

-One thing to be aware of is that Python is more like PCRE (Perl-style) than BRE or ERE that most shell utilities support.
+One thing to be aware of is that Python's regex is more like PCRE (Perl-style) than BRE or ERE that most shell utilities support.
 If you mostly do ``sed`` or ``grep`` without the ``-E`` option, you may want to look at the rules for Python regex (BRE is the regex dialect you know).
 If you're used to writing regex for ``awk`` or ``egrep`` (ERE), Python regex is more or less a superset of what you know.
 You still may want to look at the documentation for some of the more advanced things you can do.

 .. _re: https://docs.python.org/3/library/re.html
 .. _regex HOWTO: https://docs.python.org/3/howto/regex.html